mikegcoleman/hybrid-workshop/README.md

 	`$ cd ~/hybrid-workshop`

-2. Use `docker stack create` and supply a link to our Docker Compose file as well as a name for our stack (`atsea` in this case) to deploy the app.
+2. Use `docker stack deploy` and supply a link to our Docker Compose file as well as a name for our stack (`atsea` in this case) to deploy the app.

 	```
 	$ docker stack deploy -c docker-compose.yaml atsea